Guardsquare/proguard-core/README.md

 ### Abstract Evaluation [(manual)](blaat)

-ProGuard Core provides a number of ways to analyze code, one of the most powerful techniques is abstract evaluation (closely related to symbolic execution).
-It **executes the code**, but instead of computing with concrete values it can compute **with abstract values**.
+ProGuard Core provides a number of ways to analyze code.
+One of the most powerful techniques is abstract evaluation (closely related to symbolic execution).
+It **executes the code**, but instead of computing with concrete values it can compute with **abstract values**.

-Consider the `getAnswer` method:
+Consider the following `getAnswer` method:

 ```java
 private static int getAnswer(int a, int b)